Ken A. Miller

 Kenneth A. Miller (born October 27, 1966) is an American educator and Republican politician from Oklahoma.
 Miller was the 18th Oklahoma State Treasurer, having won that position in the 2010 state election and served the maximum 2 four year terms allowed under state term limits.

 Miller formerly served as a state representative for District 81 in the Oklahoma House of Representatives which included portions of Edmond, Oklahoma.
 Miller was the chair of the House's Appropriations and Budget Committee, which had legislative oversight of fiscal policy and budget.

 Early life

-Ken Miller earned his Bachelor of Science degree from Lipscomb University in 1989, his Master of Business Administration from Pepperdine University in 1993, and a doctoral degree from the University of Oklahoma.
+Ken Miller grew up in Memphis, Tennessee and graduated from Harding Academy.
+He earned his Bachelor of Science degree from Lipscomb University in 1989, his Master of Business Administration from Pepperdine University in 1993, and a doctoral degree from the University of Oklahoma.
 He began his professional career in banking at First American National Bank before joining MediFax-EDS as the financial operations manager.
 He joined Oklahoma Christian University as a professor of Economics in 1998.